krislee/project4-frontend/planning/project-worksheet.md

 |Day 4| MVP & Bug Fixes | Incomplete
 |Day 5| Final Touches and Present | Incomplete

+## Backend
+Click [here](https://github.com/krislee/project4-backend) to view repository.

 ## Project Description
-The Book Collection Tracker is a tracker for book lovers to keep track of the books they are reading.
-The application is built using Python Django framework for the backend server and Postgres SQL for the database to store all the user's books.
-It consists of three models, which are the user, genre, and book models.
-These models have a one to many relationship, where one user has many genres and books, and one genre has many books under that genre.
-By setting up the models and serializers, the tracker has a RESTful API that allows book lovers to create, read, update, and delete the books they are reading.
+The Book Collection Tracker is a tracker for book lovers and students to keep track of the books they are readind.
+It will allow them to track the progress of their reading status of each book and what they thought of the book.
+The frontend application is built using Vue framework and Boostrap CSS library.
+The tracker allows user to sign up and login to their book collection.
+The book collection will consist of a genre dashboard, listing all the genres the user has made, and a book dashboard, listing all the books of each genre the user has created.
+The user also has the option of updating and deleting the genres or books in their respective dashboards.

 ## User Stories
 User sees a login/sign up page first